vagaisuresh/vagaisuresh/README.md

 # Hey there!
 I'm Suresh Baskar 👋

-I'm a full stack developer with 7 years experience.
+I'm a .NET Full Stack Developer with 7 years experience.
 I work for Tiaano.
 Currently, I specialise in building enterprise applications using .NET, Blazor, and SQL Server.